A Social Network Analysis of Occupational Segregation: Equilibrium results

 We first note that a non-segregation equilibrium cannot exist, even in the case of a tiny amount of homophily $\lambda$.
-The intuition is that homophily in the social network among members of the same social group creates a group-dependent network effect.
-Thus, if slightly more Red workers choose $A$ than Greens do, then the value of an $A$-education is higher for the Reds than for the Greens, while the value of a $B$-education is lower in the Reds' group.
+The intuition is that homophily in the social network among members of the same social group creates a group-dependent network effect, that is, the utility of a specific education to an individual will increase with the number of individuals from the same social group that pick that same education.
+This network externality implies, for instance, that if slightly more Red workers choose $A$ than Greens do, then the value of an $A$-education is higher for the Reds than for the Greens, while the value of a $B$-education is lower in the Reds' group.
 Positive feedback then ensures that the initially small differences in education choices between the two groups widen and widen, until at least one group segregates completely into one type of education.

-Second, if the wage differential between the two jobs (for equal numbers of A-educated and B-educated workers) is not "too large" vis-\`{a}-vis the social network effect (condition \ref{prop3cond1}), complete segregation is the only stable equilibrium outcome, given a positive inbreeding bias in the social group.
+Second, if the utility ratio, and hence (since utility is strictly increasing in the wage) the wage ratio or, to make it most intuitive, the wage differential between the two jobs (for equal supply of A-educated and B-educated workers) $w_{A}(1,0)-w_{B}(1,0)$, is not "too large" vis-\`{a}-vis the social network effect (condition \ref{prop3cond1}), complete segregation is the only stable equilibrium outcome, given a positive inbreeding bias in the social group.
 Thus one social group specializes in one occupation, and the other group in the other occupation.
 On the other hand, the proposition makes clear that complete segregation cannot be sustained if the wage differential is "too large" vis-\`{a}-vis the social network effect (condition \ref{prop3cond2}).
 Starting from complete segregation, a large wage differential gives incentives to the group specialized in $B$-jobs to switch to $A$-jobs.

-Interestingly, the "unsustainable" complete segregation equilibrium is then replaced by a partial equilibrium in which one group specializes in the \textquotedblleft good\textquotedblright\ job $A$, while the other group has both $A$ and $B$-workers.
-Partial segregation in which one group, say the Greens, fully specializes in the \textquotedblleft bad\textquotedblright\ job $B$ is unsustainable, as that would lead to an oversupply of $B$-workers and an even larger wage differential.
-This would provide the Red $B$-workers with strong incentives to switch en masse to the $A$-occupation.
+Interestingly, the "unsustainable" complete segregation equilibrium is then replaced by a partial segregation equilibrium in which a group specializes in the \textquotedblleft good\textquotedblright\ job $A$, while the other has both $A$-educated and $B$-educated workers.
+Partial segregation in which one group, say the Greens, fully specializes in the \textquotedblleft bad\textquotedblright\ job $B$ is unsustainable, as it would lead to an oversupply of $B$-educated workers and an even larger wage gap.
+This would provide Red $B$-educated workers with strong incentives to switch en masse to the $A$-job.